Architecture of Finland: Foreign architects in Finland

 With foreign architects being allowed to enter Finnish architecture competitions, a significant number have been won by architects from different countries.
 American architect Steven Holl became the first foreign architect to win the commission for a major public building in Finland, following a competition, with the design of the Kiasma Museum of Contemporary Art (1993-1998) in Helsinki.
+Holl then won a second architectural competition in 2006 for a luxury housing development in the Taka-Töölö district of Helsinki; his proposal, called Meander, was not completed until 2025.
 The Swedish architect Erika Wörman of Djurgårdsstaden Arkitekter won the 1988 competition for the design of the extensive Kartanonkoski housing area in Vantaa, with a colourful postmodernist design that was radically different from Finnish housing schemes of the time.
 The Gösta Serlachius Museum (2014) in Mänttä was designed by the Barcelona architects studio MX_SI.
 The competition for the Helsinki Guggenheim Museum (2015) was won by French-Japanese architect partnership Moreau Kusunoki Architectes.
 The Danish architects Schauman Nordgren Architects won three major architecture-town planning competitions within a three-month period in 2016-17 for sites in Pargas, Tampere, and Jyväskylä.

 Direct commissions from foreigners are rare, especially of so-called star architects; the British-Swedish architect Ralph Erskine designed a significant public housing area in Malminkartano in 1978–81, though only mimicking the user-participation method he had used elsewhere.
-The American architect Daniel Libeskind was commissioned to design the Tampere Central Deck and Arena (2011–).
+The American architect Daniel Libeskind was commissioned to design the Tampere Nokia Arena (2021).
 There have also been notable architect partnerships between Finns and foreigners, most notably the UK-based Finn Cyril Mardall of Yorke Rosenberg Mardall, better known as YRM.
 More recent notable partnerships are Finnish architect Niklas Sandås with Austrian architect Claudia Auer (e.g. Tuomarila daycare centre, Espoo, 2008), Finnish architect Hennu Kjisik with British architect Trevor Harris (e.g. Jyväskylä travel centre, 2004), and Finnish architect Tiina Parkkinen with Austrian architect Alfred Berger (e.g. Nordic embassy compound, Berlin, 1999).